-The most famous, and I believe the first, study that pointed to the adverse effects of choice was in 2000 and the subject was jam.
-Researchers found that more people purchased jam when there were less options available.
+The most famous and, I believe, the first study that pointed to the adverse effects of choice was in 2000.
+The subject was jam.
+Researchers found that more people purchased jam when fewer options were available.

 Since then, other studies have supported this phenomenon, with subjects ranging from chocolates to 401(k) plans.
-Most of them have supported the notion that more options debilitates consumers from making decisions.
+Most have supported the notion that more options debilitate consumer decision-making.

-Of course, Barry Schwartz gave the famous Ted Talk on choice (and wrote the book about it).
+Of course, Barry Schwartz gave the famous Ted Talk on choice (and wrote the book on it).
 Watch it if you haven’t already:

 Schwartz summarized the negative sides of choice by two features:

-There’s also a third negative effect of excess choice, decision fatigue, that I’ll explain.
+There’s also a third negative effect of excess choice, ego depletion, which I’ll explain as well.

-Especially for CTAs, more is not better.
-It’s become a cliche by now in marketing to judge pieces of content and landing pages by their “one call to action,” and for good reason.
-The more options you give, the more you distract them from the desired goal.
+Especially for calls to action (CTA), more is not better.
+By now, it’s a marketing cliche to judge content and landing pages by their “one call to action,” and for good reason.
+The more options you give, the more you distract users from the desired goal.

 Here’s a good example from MarketingSherpa.
-To begin developing a testing culture, WhirlPool started small: they tested some simple changes in an email campaign.
-Here was their original:
+To begin developing a testing culture, WhirlPool started small: They tested some simple changes in an email campaign.

 Here was their treatment:

-So they basically just went minimal and eliminated all of the secondary CTAs and photographs.
+So, they basically went minimalist and eliminated all the secondary CTAs and photographs.
 The result?
 The treatment with the single, focused CTA achieved a 42% increase in clicks for Whirlpool.